radicalbit/rbd-docs/ambari/user-guide/manage-hosts.rst

 * Stop all components running on the host.
 * Decommission any DataNodes running on the host.
-* Move from the host any master components, such as NameNode or ResourceManager, running on the host.
+* Move from the host any master components, such as NameNode, running on the host.
 * Turn Off Maintenance Mode, if necessary, for the host.

 To delete a host from a cluster: